wcx0206/astro-dracula-blog/src/content/posts/setting-up-your-new-machine-a-simple-dev-environment-configuration-guide.md

 ---
-title: Setting up your new machine - A simple dev environment configuration guide
-tags:
-  - Environment
-  - Config
-  - Tutorial
-  - Guide
+abbrlink: 183d7426
 categories:
 - CS
 - Tools
-abbrlink: 183d7426
 date: 2024-09-02 15:53:08
+tags:
+- development-environment
+- unix
+- windows
+- terminal
+- productivity
+- software-engineering
+title: Setting up your new machine - A simple dev environment configuration guide
 ---

 As developers, we interact with all kinds of machines every day.
 A well-configured development environment can significantly boost productivity and make coding more enjoyable.
 This comprehensive guide will help you set up a comfortable and efficient workspace.
 It's mainly for beginners, but experienced developers may also find some useful tips.